 Jonathan could see everything he was writing.
 ‘Nope.
 Business.’

 The man nodded.
 ‘Yeah.
-Didn’t think you were a local.
+I own this place.
+I know everyone around here.
 It’s much nicer here when it’s sunny.
 You should come back then.
 Really see the place in its full glory.’

 ‘I’ll think about it.’
 Jonathan blew into his hands.
 ‘I don’t mean to be rude but if I could get that tea?’